tordaro/joint_ownership_management/README.md

 You can now navigate to the `src` folder and migrate your database,

+`python manage.py migrate`

+Get full access by creating a super user:

-`python manage.py migrate`,
+`python manage.py createsuperuser`

-and then start the server:
+Start the server:

 `python manage.py runserver`